- Rush Medical College, Chicago

 - American Board of Psychiatry and Neurology

-Dr. Robert Bloom joined Cancer Treatment Centers of America at Midwestern Regional Medical Center (Midwestern) with nearly 25 years experience in psychiatry.
+Dr. Robert Bloom joined Cancer Treatment Centers of America® (CTCA), Chicago with nearly 25 years experience in psychiatry.
 He began his career as Director of Medical Student Education for the Department of Psychiatry at Rush Medical College in Chicago, and went on to serve in a variety of clinical and academic positions associated with the practice of both psychiatry and sleep medicine.

-As Medical Director of Oncologic Psychiatry at Midwestern, Dr. Bloom diagnoses and treats mental, emotional and behavioral problems in cancer patients.
+As Medical Director of Oncologic Psychiatry at our Chicago hospital, Dr. Bloom diagnoses and treats mental, emotional and behavioral problems in cancer patients.
 He works together with other clinical team members to deliver personalized, fully integrated and comprehensive care.

 "I enjoy working with many other clinicians from different specialty areas, who are all seeing the same patients together; and serving such a diverse assortment of patients with such unique life stories," he says